wu-yuhui/Biomedical-Image-Pipeline/README.md

 	2. Adjust bounding boxes:
 		* 'AdjustSingleImage.m' for adjusting single image.
 'AdjustFolderImage.m' for adjusting all images in the folder.
 		* Path rules are as same as above.
 It would first show an window for adjusting & deleting boxes.
 Right click to delete.
 		Press 'Done' after completing are adjustments.
 Immediately after that, You can add bounding boxes.
 REMEMBER, you cannot 		undo them at this stage.
-Run 'Adjust___Image.m' after this if something went wrong.
+Run 'Adjust__NAME_Image.m' after this if something went wrong.
 Press 'Done' AND THEN Press the image AGAIN to leave.
 		* Execute:
 		> matlab -nodesktop